Abraham Archibald Anderson: Biography

 Kurt Seligmann.
 The building still stands.

 Returning to the United States in the summers, Anderson bought land in northwestern Wyoming and developed it into the Palette Ranch.
 He personally designed William "Buffalo Bill" Cody's guest ranch Pahaska Tepee, and his own home, Anderson Lodge.
 That lodge became the first administrative headquarters for the Yellowstone Forest Reserve in 1902, as President Theodore Roosevelt named Anderson as the first Special Superintendent of Forest Reserves.
-Anderson played a significant role in the preservation and development of the Yellowstone region.
+Anderson played a significant role in the preservation and development of the Yellowstone region and was an early member, and former president of, the Camp-Fire Club of America.

 His autobiography, Experiences and Impressions, was published in 1933.
 Anderson's daughter, Eleanor Campbell, founded the Judson Health Center in 1921.